-Roll Result

-01-10 Plant Growth: A small patch of plantlife begins to thrive upon your skin.
+Roll Result 01-10 Plant Growth: A small patch of plantlife begins to thrive upon your skin.
 These growths are inconsequential- mould under the fingernails, ivy in the hair and so on- but they are somewhat peculiar.
 They may be removed, but always grow back the following day.
 11-20 Barefoot: You can't abide by wearing footwear and when you must, you take a -5% penalty to Agility Tests.

-21-30 Rapid Hair and Nails: Your hair and fingernails grow at an almost alarming rate.
-You must spend a portion of each day, trimming them back.
-31-40 Green Skin: Your skin changes colour, assuming a greenish hue.
+- 21-30 Rapid Hair and Nails: Your hair and fingernails grow at an almost alarming rate.
+You must spend a portion of each day, trimming them back. - 31-40 Green Skin: Your skin changes colour, assuming a greenish hue.
 This is off-putting for most, imposing a -5% penalty to Fellowship Tests made when interacting with non-magic users.
-Worse, such an outward change may make others confuse you for a Murant.
-41-50 Vulnerability to Fire: Fire deals +1 Damage against you.
+Worse, such an outward change may make others confuse you for a Mutant. - 41-50 Vulnerability to Fire: Fire deals +1 Damage against you.

 51-60 Great Constitution: You gain Resistance to Disease.

 61-70 Metal Revulsion: You can't bear to touch metal objects of any kind.
 When you do, you must make a Challenging (-10%) Will Power Test or take a -1 cumulative penalty to your Magic characteristic for 24 hours.
-You need not take the Test if struck by a metal weapon in combar.
+You need not take the Test if struck by a metal weapon in combat.

 71-80 Aura of Growth: You emit an aura of growth and health, restoring life and colour to all plants you pass within 4 yards (2 squares).
 In natural environments, each of these spaces slows movement as if they were hampering, though you yourself are unaffected.

 81-90 Bound to the Seasons: You are physically affected by the passage of the seasons.
-In the winter, you take a -2 penalty to your Wounds characteristic and a -1 penalty to your Wounds the seasons with the seasons are taken a -2 penalty to your Wounds the seasons are taken as characteristic and a -1 penalty to your Movement characteristic; in the autumn, you take a -1 penalty to your Wounds characteristic in the spring, you gain a +1 bonus to your Wounds characteristic; and in the summer, you gain a +2 bonus to your Wounds characteristic and a +1 bonus to your Movement characteristic.
+In the winter, you take a -2 penalty to your Wounds characteristic; and a -1 penalty to your Movement characteristic; in the autumn, you take a -1 penalty to your Wounds characteristic; in the spring, you gain a +1 bonus to your Wounds characteristic; and in the summer, you gain a +2 bonus to your Wounds characteristic.

-91- Mark of Gbyrau: The rune of Gbynan appears somewhere on your body (GM's choice).
+91- Mark of Ghyran: The rune of Ghyran appears somewhere on your body (GM's choice).
 You gain a +10% bonus to Channelling 100 checks when casting spells from the Lore of Life.